Were the Picts related to the Celts? Were the Picts their ancestors?

-Celtic and Pictish designs have similarities.
-The Celts knew how to extract blue ink from woad, while the Pictish druids covered their bodies with blue paint during wars.
 The Picts also used blue woad to adorn their faces and bodies with intricate images of birds, beasts and mysterious geometric designs.
 They were probably the first to create the perplexing knotwork designs that we recognize today as Celtic.
 Some of the more popular tattoo designs today are from the Pictish Symbol stones.

 This ancient people have been illustrated as uncommonly tall, with fair or yellow curly hair.
 They were bright or blue-eyed, according to Tacitus and Caesar.

 Celtic and Irish folk tales and mythology also described this brave tribe as having these features.
 Roman historians wrote that the men were muscular, with painted or tattooed faces and bodies.
 Ancient burial sites also revealed evidence that most men and some women knew how to use dangerous weapons of war such as swords and spears.

 The Celts have also been characterized by foreign (non-Celt) historians as confident, fearsome and courageous in battle.
 Women were independent and physically robust.
 They were equally courageous and did not hesitate in joining their husbands, brothers and fathers in fighting battles.